Bari Nizami: Life

-Barri Nizami (Birth Name: Sheikh Muhammad Saghir son of Sheikh Ghulam Muhammad) was born on 26 December 1937 in Gojra in British Punjab.
+Barri Nizami (Birth Name: Sheikh Muhammad Safeer son of Sheikh Ghulam Muhammad) was born on 26 December 1946 in Gojra in British Punjab.
 Gojra now falls under Toba Tek Singh District of West Punjab (Pakistani Punjab).

 He had become friends with Nusrat Fateh Ali Khan.

 Death

 He died on 14 May 1998 due to lack of money for his treatment, as he was very poor.

 Bari Nizami songs by Nusrat Fateh Ali Khan

 His most popular lyrics sung by the legend of Qawwali, Ustad Nusrat Fateh Ali Khan are below: